HBoyd255/project-alien-all-parts-test-code/README.md

 The 8 bumpers will be read and displayed in green on the LED strip.

-The ultrasonic sensor will be read and displayed by increasing the brightness of the red LEDs under the sensor.
+The ultrasonic sensor will be read and displayed by increasing the brightness of the blue LEDs above the sensors.

-The ultrasonic sensor will be read and displayed by increasing the brightness of the blue LEDs above each sensors.
+The infrared sensor will be read and displayed by increasing the brightness of the red LEDs under each sensor.

 The robot will also provide these values over serial.